Leftfish/Advent-of-Code-2023/README.md

 * [2021](https://github.com/Leftfish/Advent-of-Code-2021): 25 days for the second time!
 * [2022](https://github.com/Leftfish/Advent-of-Code-2022): 25 days for the third time!

 The wonderful [AoC community on reddit](https://www.reddit.com/r/adventofcode/) helped me a lot, once again.
 Visualisations on the AoC subreddit pointed me towards the proper algorithm for Day 10 part 2, then debug Day 19.
 I needed to peek at other participants' attempts to modify Dijkstra's algorithm to solve Day 17, and to change my approaches for Day 20 part 2 (turned out I had a good idea and a stupid implementation error) and Day 22 part 1.
 Another hint helped me combine Pick's theorem with the shoelace formula for Day 18.
 I genuinely needed a [tutorial](https://www.reddit.com/r/adventofcode/comments/18hbbxe/2023_day_12python_stepbystep_tutorial_with_bonus/) to grasp the recursive thinking necessary for Day 12.
+Also, the [discussion](https://old.reddit.com/r/adventofcode/comments/18pptor/2023_day_24_part_2java_is_there_a_trick_for_this/keps780/?context=3) about a brute-force approach and changing the frame of reference helped greatly with Day 24 part 2.

-As of 7.01.2024: parts 2 of Days 21 and 24 are on the to-do list until I get an idea how to approach them.
+As of 5.10.2024: part 2 of Day 21 remains on the to-do list until I get an idea how to approach it.
+I might need a good tutorial, though...

 Things I **L**earned, **R**evised or **I**mproved at in 2023: